Talk to us

 mCharacterHelper.setDefaultAvatar("female");

-// Display the avatar on the screen and call the API on a UI thread.
+// Show the avatar and call the API on the UI thread.

 mCharacterHelper.setCharacterView(mZegoAvatarView);